DAI-Lab/fibber/README.md

 In this version, we implement three strategies

-- IdenticalStrategy:
+- IdentityStrategy:
-	- The identical strategy outputs the original text as its paraphrase.
+	- The identity strategy outputs the original text as its paraphrase.
 	- This strategy generates exactly 1 paraphrase for each original text regardless of `--num_paraphrases_per_text` flag.
 - RandomStrategy:
 	- The random strategy outputs the random shuffle of words in the original text.